Robert C. Solomon: Teaching and research

 He held visiting appointments at the University of Pennsylvania; the University of Auckland, New Zealand; Mount Holyoke College; Princeton University; the University of California, Los Angeles, and the University of Pittsburgh.
 From 1972 until his death, except for two years at the University of California at Riverside in the mid-1980s, he taught at University of Texas at Austin, serving as Quincy Lee Centennial Professor of Philosophy and Business.
 He was a member of the University of Texas Academy of Distinguished Teachers, which is devoted to providing leadership in improving the quality and depth of undergraduate instruction.
 Solomon was also a member of the inaugural class of Academic Advisors at the Business Roundtable Institute for Corporate Ethics.

 His interests were in 19th-century German philosophy—especially Georg Wilhelm Friedrich Hegel and Friedrich Nietzsche—and 20th-century continental philosophy—especially Paul Ricoeur, Jean-Paul Sartre and phenomenology, as well as ethics and the philosophy of emotions.
 Solomon published more than 40 books on philosophy, and was also a published songwriter.
 He made a cameo appearance in Richard Linklater's film Waking Life (2001), where he discussed the continuing relevance of existentialism in a postmodern world.

 Solomon received numerous teaching awards at the University of Texas at Austin, and was a frequent lecturer in the highly regarded Plan II Honors Program.
 Solomon was known for his lectures on Søren Kierkegaard, Nietzsche, Sartre and other existentialist philosophers.
 Solomon described in one lecture a very personal experience he had while a medical student at the University of Michigan.
 He recounted how he stumbled as if by chance into a crowded lecture hall.
 He was rather unhappy in his medical studies at the time, and was perhaps seeking something different that day.
 He got precisely that.
 The professor, Frithjof Bergmann, was lecturing that day on something that Solomon had not yet been acquainted with.
 The professor spoke of how Nietzsche's idea of the eternal return asks the fundamental question: "If given the opportunity to live your life over and over again ad infinitum, forced to go through all of the pain and the grief of existence, would you be overcome with despair?
 Or would you fall to your knees in gratitude?"
 After this lecture, Solomon quit medical school and began studies in philosophy.

 He taught three courses as part of The Great Courses series: Will to Power: The Philosophy of Friedrich Nietzsche, which he taught alongside his wife; No Excuses: Existentialism and the Meaning of Life; and Passions: Philosophy and the Intelligence of Emotions.

 Marriage, family, and legacy

 He was married to Kathleen Higgins, with whom he co-authored several of his books.
 She is a professor of philosophy at University of Texas at Austin.
-Solomon collapsed and died of pulmonary hypertension on January 2, 2007, while changing planes at Zurich airport.
+Solomon collapsed and died of pulmonary hypertension on January 2, 2007, while changing planes at Zürich airport.